Igalia/explainers/prepare-print-interface/README.md

 ## Introduction

-This feature's main goal is to provide web authors with a way to get notice when all the resources needed for printing are loaded.
+This feature's main goal is to provide web authors with a way to get notified when all the resources needed for printing are loaded.

 * This document status: Active